 Gradually filling out his frame, Lolich accumulated a noticeable belly, which some observers called flabby, but which he insisted, half-serious, was “all muscle.”
 Tigers manager Mayo Smith called him “my sway-backed left-hander.”

 “I do have a big tummy, I’ll admit,” Lolich once said.
 “There’s nothing I can do about it.
 It’s my posture.
 When I’m going good, nobody says anything about it.
 If I lose a few games they start saying I’m out of shape.”

 The Tigers squared off against the St. Louis Cardinals, the defending world champions.
-After McLain lost Game 1 to Cardinal ace Bob Gibson, Lolich righted the ship by winning Game2, 8–1 on a six-hitter.
-In that game, Lolich hit a home run off Nelson Briles in his first at-bat—amazing considering he was a career .110 hitter.
+After McLain lost Game 1 to Cardinal ace Bob Gibson, Lolich righted the ship by winning Game 2, 8–1 on a six-hitter.
+In that game, Lolich hit a home run off Nelson Briles in his first at-bat—amazing considering he was a career .110 hitter with no regular season homeruns.
 “I wish I could pitch against hitters like me all the time,” Lolich once quipped about his lack of offensive prowess.

 In Game 5, with Detroit trailing three games to one in the Series, Lolich outdueled Briles again, winning 5–3 in his second complete game.
 Cardinals speedster Lou Brock admitted that Lolich was tough, saying it was hard to pick up the delivery until the ball was almost on top of the plate.